panditdhamdhere/Compose/README.md

 ## What is Compose?

-Compose is a smart contract library that helps developers create their own smart contract systems using the [ERC-2535 Diamond Standard](https://eips.ethereum.org/EIPS/eip-2535).
+Compose is a smart contract library that helps developers create smart contract systems using [ERC-2535 Diamonds](https://eips.ethereum.org/EIPS/eip-2535).

 **Compose provides:**